 A festival where size matters

-Kawasaki's Kanamara Matsuri in early April is one of Japan's most raucous spring festivals.
-It involves an energetic procession of three phallic portable shrines and a variety of food and goods shaped to match the occasion.
+The Kawasaki Kanamara Festival on the first Sunday of April is one of the most crowded spring festivals in Japan.
+The festival features three phallic portable shrines, which are cheerfully carried and a variety of food and goods to match the festivities.

 - The boisterous procession of sacred phalluses

 - Quirky and unique phallus-themed merchandise and food